Note

 Detailed description, quota adjustment, and best practices

-Some of the Speech service quotas are adjustable.
+Some Speech service quotas are adjustable.
 This section provides more explanations, best practices, and adjustment instructions.

 The following quotas are adjustable for Standard (S0) resources.
 The Free (F0) request limits aren't adjustable.